 WHAT TO KNOW

 In flue gases conductive particles may precipitate (settle) on the insulator surface.
 Leakage currents may then start flowing along the surface, causing local heating of the insulator.
 The resistivity of traditional electrical porcelain is very high at room temperatures, but falls rapidly with increasing temperatures.
 Above 150ºC a strong DC-field will therefore result in a leakage current in the material.
-This will lead to further temperature rise, and eventually the breakdown of the insulator. our material Some precipitators shall operate at temperatures in the region of 150-400ºC.
-NTP Products has developed a material 51A especially for heavy-duty performance in demanding operating environments such as for electrostatic precipitators (ESP).
+This will lead to further temperature rise, and eventually the breakdown of the insulator.
+Some precipitators operate at temperatures in the region of 150-400ºC.
+NTP Products has developed a material 51A especially for heavyduty performance in demanding operating environments such as for electrostatic precipitators (ESP).
 The material is excellent for use at high temperatures in direct-current applications because of high volume resistivity and high content of aluminium oxide.
 Compared to normal electric porcelain the 51A material reduces strongly the ionic migration at high temperatures and DC stress.
 The material is available either glazed or unglazed, but we recommend glazed surface for all precipitator applications.
 The glaze has the same properties as the 51A body itself, i.e. no difference in volume resistivity.
-The 51A material has since many years been used by well-known companies in the ESP-industry worldwide.
+The 51A material has for many years been used by well known companies in the ESP-industry worldwide.

-High resistivity at elevated temperatures, i.e. very good insulating ability at high temperatures and direct-current reduces the possibility for electrical breakdown caused by leakage current through the material.
+High resistivity at elevated temperatures, i.e. very good insulating ability at high temperatures and direct-current reduces the possibility for electrical breakdown caused by current leakage, through the material.

 High resistance to thermal shock and low thermal expansion allow the insulators to resist cracking.

-Excellent mechanical strengthand impact strength reduces failure due to mechanical stress.
+Excellent mechanical strength and impact strength reduces failure due to mechanical stress.